 It’s not that there’s anything wrong with the Nissan Titan; it’s just that there are better options out there.
 Regardless, it could still be the best option for people looking for practicality over everything else.

 It’s not only off-road vehicles that are tough.
-There’s also a selection of Coupes and Sedans that will also last you a long time and stand up to the rigours of regular driving.
+There’s also a selection of Coupes and Sedans that will also last you a long time and stand up to the rigors of regular driving.
 Some will also deliver exceptional performance and be eye-candy to everybody else on the roads.

 Dodge Challenger Hellcat